Alex Hepburn (cricketer)

-Alex Hepburn (born 21 December 1995) is a former cricketer from Australia and convicted sex offender, who last played for Worcestershire County Cricket Club in England.
+Alex Hepburn (born 21 December 1995) is a cricketer from Australia and convicted sex offender, who last played for Worcestershire County Cricket Club in England.
 In April 2019, he was sentenced to five years' imprisonment for the rape of a sleeping woman as part of a WhatsApp-based "sexual conquest game".
-He was imprisoned at HM Prison Littlehey.
-Hepburn was released from prison on October 26, 2021.
+He was imprisoned at HM Prison Littlehey until October 2021.

 Cricket career

 A batting all-rounder, he bowled right-arm medium pace, and batted right-handed.
 He made his one-day debut for Worcestershire against Leicestershire in August 2015.
 He made his Twenty20 cricket debut for Worcestershire in the 2017 NatWest T20 Blast on 5 August 2017.

-Following Hepburn's release from prison in late October 2021, Oswestry Cricket Club were approached by a third party about the possibility of Hepburn training and/or playing for the club the following season.
-The club's committee overwhelmingly voted against the proposal.

 Rape conviction

 Conviction

 On 9 November 2017, Hepburn was charged with one count of oral rape, and one count of vaginal rape.
 Those charges were not confirmed to the public until 29 November 2017.
 Worcestershire County Cricket Club suspended Hepburn on full pay, but did not renew his contract when it expired at the end of September 2018.
 At Hepburn's trial in January 2019, the jury failed to reach a verdict, and as a result were discharged.

 He underwent a retrial in April 2019.
-During the trial Hepburn admitted he had sent "disgusting" WhatsApp messages relating to a sexual conquest competition.
+During the trial Hepburn admitted he had sent "disgusting" WhatsApp messages about a sexual conquest competition.
 Worcestershire County Cricket Club issued a statement saying that they were appalled by the details reported in the case.
 On April 12 he was convicted of one count of oral rape, but was acquitted of the vaginal rape charge.
 On 30 April 2019, Hepburn was sentenced to five years in prison, and placed on the sex offenders register for life.